Saphenion®: Vacuum-compression after varicose therapy – Introduction:

-All patients gladly accepted this massage therapy of the operated legs by means of vacuum compression and in most cases also in combination with oxygen multistep therapy!
+All patients gladly accepted this massage therapy of the operated legs using vacuum compression and in most cases also in combination with oxygen multistep therapy!

 In the meantime, this additional adjuvant therapy complex is regularly in demand.
 Our experiences with vacuum compression therapy after sealing varicose veins are consistently positive.
 We introduced the new supporting therapy concept more than 4 years ago in Rostock.
 So far, 507 patients have been postoperatively treated by sealing truncal varicose veins, and 987 patients after a micro-foam therapy period using vacuum compression therapy.
 We were very surprised by the success of the therapy.
 All 507 VenaSeal patients showed significantly less hardening along the treated vein, the venous cord sensation was not noticed or was noticeably less prominent after the treatment.
 The pain was not reported at all.
 The real goal, the reduction of postoperative edema, was very impressive.
 None of the patients reported any swelling or heaviness – on the contrary, significantly lighter legs with significantly reduced swelling of the lower leg were already reported on the first postoperative day.
 The micro-foam therapy patients also found the massage after the treatment very pleasant.
 Significantly lower post-therapeutic hardening after treatment of varicose side branches could be found here.
 We have seen a new development of spider veins after vacuum compression therapy only in a few cases.
 For the use of vacuum compression therapy after tumescent anesthesia laser and radio wave, we have no current experience – we have in these cases refrained from vacuum compression therapy.
 Radical surgical therapy procedures are no longer offered in the Rostock practice.